 In 1979, 13-year old Katie Hageboeck, from Wayzata, was nearing the end of her 16-month battle with leukemia.
 Knowing she was losing her battle, she asked that the money she’d been saving for a 10-speed bicycle be donated to a little-known fund for the University of Minnesota called Children’s Cancer Research Fund.
 Her dream was for a cure to be found so that kids who followed her would survive.

 A little over a year after Katie’s passing, her parents, Diana and Norm, and friends of the family organized what they thought was a one-time benefit fundraiser for this fund to honor Katie’s dying wish.
-Thirty two years later, this “Dawn of a Dream” benefit is still taking place, this year raising nearly $1.8 million.
+Thirty two years later, this “Dawn of a Dream” benefit is still taking place, last year raising nearly $1.2 million.
 Children's Cancer Research Fund has grown from a small grassroots fundraiser into a national non-profit, with hundreds of thousands of individual donors, along with corporate and foundation partners, who have given nearly $80 million to pediatric hematology/oncology and blood and marrow transplantation physicians/researchers at the University of Minnesota.

 Working every day to eradicate childhood cancer

 Children’s Cancer Research Fund, a national nonprofit 501 (c)3, supports the pioneering efforts at the University of Minnesota in research related to the prevention, diagnosis, treatment, and cure of childhood cancers.